an-li/nhl-analysis-project/README.md

 ## Docker

 Follow the instructions [here](https://docs.docker.com/get-docker/) to install Docker on your system.
-Included in this repo is a Dockerfile with brief explanations of the commands you will need to use to use to define your Docker image.
+Included in this repo is a Dockerfile with brief explanations of the commands you will need to use to define your Docker image.
 One thing to note is that its generally a better idea to stick to using `pip` instead of Conda environments in Docker containers, as this approach is generally more lightweight than Conda.
 A common pattern is to copy the `requirements.txt` file into the docker container and then simply